matthiasbe/sim/README.md

 * value : Value of the data
 * type : type of data. `vr` means real part of eigenvalue, `vi` being the imaginary part. `t` stand for time in seconds.

+## Test matrices

+You can use test matrices provided in `test/matrices/` folder.
+Most of them were download from Matrix Market.
+The current state of the program only accepts matrices in .mtx format.

+Corresponding eigenvectors for a matrix are stored in the associated `.eve` file.
+Those eigenvectors were computed using python's Numpy library (see test/compute_eve.py).